 - Remediation of damp and mould and effects of flooding

 If you also qualify for another scheme for the same works (e.g. the Energy Company Obligation for energy efficiency measures), we will refer you to the appropriate body.

 Please note that the Safe and Warm Grant is always discretionary and it is Waverley's decision whether to give you help in this way.

 For administrative reasons we will not provide a grant if the works are likely to cost less than £100.

 Also, if extensive or major works are required to your home, for example, your house is in serious disrepair, does not have a bathroom, has severe dampness etc, it will not be appropriate for you to apply for a Safe and Warm Grant.
 Instead, we may be able to advise you on how to obtain other forms of assistance eg by financing a loan.

 For more details please contact the Private Sector Housing Team.

 How to apply for a grant

 At the first stage, you should contact the Private Sector Housing Team to discuss the works you need to have carried out and whether a grant is available.
-It may be necessary for an Officer to visit your home to check that the works are eligible for assistance and give advice about these works that you may need doing.
+It may be necessary for an Officer to visit your home to check that the works are eligible for assistance and give advice about the works that you may need to do.